TyronCameron/Taproots.jl/docs/src/index.md

 Taproots.children(x::MyType) = x.children
 ```

 We're done!
 You now have access to (almost) all the functionality in Taproots.jl.
+Your struct doesn't need to be mutable.
+However, it'll simplify things for this example.

 Now let's say you create some nastily nested structure: